thoughtspot/thoughtspot.github.io/_admin/users-groups/add-group.md

 ---
 title: ["Create, edit, or delete a group"]
-last_updated: 11/05/2021
+last_updated: 10/07/2019
-summary: "ThoughtSpot has intuitive and powerful user group management for assigning privileges, user selection, multi-tier subgroups, default Liveboard assignment, and emailing."
+summary: "ThoughtSpot has intuitive and powerful user group management for assigning privileges, user selection, multi-tier subgroups, default Pinboard assignment, and emailing."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

-{% include content/liveboards-announcement.md %}

 Before adding users, create the groups to which they belong.
 Each group includes a set of privileges for its users.

 {: id="add-group"}